Finite-momentum Cooper pairing in proximitized altermagnets: Introduction

-In this work, we study the superconducting proximity effect in planar junctions formed by an altermagnetic metal (AM) and $s$-wave superconductors.
-We find that the induced Cooper pairs in the AM receive a finite momentum although the system has no net magnetization.
-Remarkably, this finite momentum strongly depends on the propagation direction of Cooper pairs and exhibits a highly anisotropic symmetric pattern [Fig.~\ref{fig:contrast}(d)].
-It leads to damped periodic oscillations in the order parameter as a function of doping in the AM and distance from the superconductors.
-The periodicity depends strongly on junction orientation and contrasts with those in ferromagnetic junctions~[Fig.~\ref{fig:contrast}(e,f)].
-The finite-momentum pairing can also lead to 0-$\pi$ transitions in Josephson junctions by modulating the doping, length, or orientation of the AM.
-Furthermore, we show that while superconducting transport in junctions diagonal to crystalline axes is dominated by Cooper pairs moving along the junction direction, in junctions along a crystalline axis, it is dominated by Cooper pairs moving at large oblique angles.
+In this work, we study systematically the Cooper pair propagators in an altermagnetic metal and the superconducting proximity effect in planar junctions formed by the altermagnet and conventional $s$-wave superconductors.
+Remarkably, we find that the induced Cooper pairs in the altermagnet receive a finite momentum although the system has zero net magnetization.
+Such anomalous Cooper-pair momentum strongly depends on the propagation direction of the Cooper pair.
+It exhibits a highly anisotropic symmetric pattern and vanishes in particular directions (see Fig.~\ref{fig:contrast}\textbf{d}), as inherited from the intrinsic anisotropic spin splitting of the altermagnet.
+Moreover, it manifests several unique and measurable features: First, it gives rise to damped periodic oscillations in the order parameter as a function of doping in the altermagnet or distance from the altermagnet-superconductor (AM-SC) interface, which occurs for any junction orientation.
+The periodicity and decaying behavior depend strongly on the junction orientation, contrasting with those in ferromagnetic junctions~(see Figs.~\ref{fig:contrast}\textbf{e} and \ref{fig:contrast}\textbf{f}).